All Facts about IQ 194

 2.4 Creativity

-To address challenges and build solutions, forensic engineers employ their ingenuity.
-They frequently work with sophisticated machinery, thus they must be able to think outside the box in order to enhance or make these machines more efficient.
-A forensic engineer, for example, may create a whole new machine that serves the same job as an existing one.
+Ingenious thinking is crucial for forensic engineers as they often work with sophisticated machinery.
+They must possess the ability to think outside the box to improve or make these machines more efficient.
+For instance, a forensic engineer may innovate by designing an entirely new machine that performs the same function as an existing one.

 2.5 Communication